-The customer demand forecast can drive replenishment of warehouses and stores/channels on a time-phased basis whether this be for seasonal products, new product launches, promotions or for continuity products – organising sourcing, supply and replenishment across the entire supply chain from suppliers to warehouses and warehouses to stores, and stores to customers in the most cost efficient manner to meet customer service demand.
-So which factors must new systems embrace:
+The customer demand forecast can drive replenishment of warehouses and stores/channels on a time-phased basis.
+This could be for seasonal products, new product launches, promotions or for continuity products.
+Therefore it is essential to organise the sourcing, supply and replenishment across the entire supply chain, from suppliers to warehouses, warehouses to stores, and stores to customers, in the most cost efficient manner to meet customer service demand.
+So which factors must new systems embrace?

-- Sourcing - managing a wide range of products, availability, pack configurations, ordering terms and costs can from many suppliers be daunting for the retailer.
+- Sourcing - managing a wide range of products, availability, pack configurations, ordering terms and costs from many suppliers, can be daunting for the retailer.